bozsahin/combinators-in-lisp/README.md

 so that <code>(or true false) ==> (lam x (lam y (lam x x)))</code>, which is <code>K K</code>=true.

 and <code>(or false false) ==> (lam x (lam y x))</code>, which is <code>K</code>=false.

+Have a look at the examples in the repo for this.
+Last use of <code>noe</code> above just did this one.

 Left-associativity is taken care of on the fly.
 All of the examples below are same lambda terms: